niclindh/UDS-WordPress-Child-Theme/README.md

 The last three press releases auto populate on the front page.

 The last press release with the topic Perma Promo takes up the perma promo slot on the front page.
-The topic indicates this is a press release we want to keep displaying for a longer period of time.
+The Perma Promo topic indicates this is a press release we want to highlight and to keep displaying for a longer period of time.

 ## Posting events